Meeting and Workshop Endorsement Guidelines

 Administrative and Scientific Responsibilities

 The WSRM Congress is organized under the auspices of the WSRM Executive Council.
 The Organizing Committee Chair assumes responsibility for the organization of the conference, abstracts, posters, registration, exhibits, website for the meeting and logistics in collaboration with the WSRM President and Executive Council.
-Although the local Organizing Committee Chair usually maintain overall logistical responsibilities, they shall participate in teleconference and in-person meetings with the Executive Council.
+The local Organizing Committee Chair is charged with overall logistical responsibilities, and is expected to participate in teleconference and in-person meetings with the Executive Council so as to keep the President and Executive Council engaged and updated.
 The Scientific Committee is comprised of members from the Host Country, President, President-Elect, two previous Organizing Committee Chair as well as International Members.

 The Proposal to Host a WSRM Congress shall designate the proposed Chair of the Organizing Committee, and the proposed Chair of the Scientific Committee (from the Host Country) as well as the proposed co-Chair of the Scientific Committee (preferably from the Executive Council).
-The proposed Chair of the Organizing Committee, once approved by the Executive Council of WSRM, will be invited to sit on the Executive Council as a nonvoting co-opted member for the duration of the Congress planning period.
+The proposed Chair of the Organizing Committee, once approved by the Executive Council of WSRM, will be invited to sit on the Executive Council as an ex-officiononvoting member for the duration of the Congress planning period.

 Benefits to and Responsibilities of the Local Host Organization

 The Host organization shall benefit from global visibility and recognition as a key global player in the development of reconstructive microsurgery.
-In cooperation with WSRM, the Organizing Committee Chair shall be responsible for the following:
+The Organizing Committee Chair shall be responsible for the following:

-Actions marked with an asterisk (*) may/will involve varying levels of guidance and support from WSRM Executive Council and staff.
-Financial support/net income from the Congress must be at a level guaranteed to pay Headquarters fees related to travel and housing of WSRM administrator in service to the Congress and to remit 20% of the registration fee to the WSRM organization.
+The Congress Organizer is required to Congress remit 20% of all registration fees collected to the WSRM .
 The mandate of remitting 20% is not dependent on the financial outcome of the meeting.
-In addition to 20% of the registration fee, it is required to remit 20% of meeting revenue if a profit is posted.
+In addition to 20% of the registration fee, is the Congress Organizer is required to remit 20% of meeting revenue if a profit is realized.

 Application and Selection Process